jbroadway/docs/docs/1.0/recording-a-show/mixed-reality-mode.md

 ## Re-calibrating your other Vive Trackers

-If you have additional Vive Trackers that you want to use to track your lower body, follow the [[ Characters / full-body tracking ]] instructions after you've entered Mixed Reality mode, so that Flipside Studio knows to exclude the camera tracker from the list of body trackers.
+If you have additional Vive Trackers that you want to use to track your lower body, follow the [[ Characters / full-body tracking ]] instructions _after you've entered Mixed Reality mode_, so that Flipside Studio knows to exclude the camera tracker from the list of body trackers.

 ---